 She took a drag from her cigarette and blew a cloud toward Cedric’s face.

 “You know that turns me on.”
 He closed his eyes until the smoke passed.
-“I said hm, not hmmmmmm,” Cedric replied.
+“I said hm, not hmmmmmm,” Cedric answered.
 “Hm is questioning.
 Hmmmmmm implies sarcasm.”

 “Well, then?”
-Kitty waited, holding her elbow above her other arm, which crossed her chest.
-Her cigarette smoldered with a pin stripe of smoke into the space between them.
+Kitty waited, propping her elbow upon her other arm.
+Her cigarette smoldered with a pinstripe of smoke in the space between them.

 “I don’t know,” Cedric answered.
 “That was the purpose of the, hm.”

 Cedric turned with narrowing eyes at Kitty while a cloud of smoke erupted in his face once more.